-We invite you to discover the city which is host to more than thirty monasteries and convents and a grand cathedral in the central square.
+Discover this colonial city, home to more than thirty monasteries, convents and a grand cathedral in the central square.
 The cobblestone streets adjoin the colorful patios of the colonial houses.
-Stroll along the arcades of Parque Central, admiring in the distance the volcanoes Fuego, Agua and Acatenango.
+Stroll along the arcades of Parque Central, admiring the volcanoes Fuego, Agua and Acatenango in the distance.

-NB : walking visit of the city (no vehicle).
+Note : Walk tour of the city (no vehicle required).
 Overnight stay at the hotel Meson María.

 Day 3 : Antigua

 This morning, depart early for Pacaya Volcano, one of 3 active volcanoes in Guatemala.
 After a 1 hour and 30 minute drive, begin the ascent (3 hours hiking, 400 meters of altitude difference).
 The hike is accessible to all and offers beautiful views of the valley and the volcanoes Agua, Fuego and Acatenango.
 At the base of the cone, observe the crater and fumaroles escaping.
 Lava flows can be seen when the volcano is active.
 Descend the giant and return to Antigua around 1PM.
 Free afternoon to explore Antigua.